Skip to main content

 DMP Tools

 The creation of a DMP can be supported by various tools.
-Some of the most common tools are:

-DMPOnline was developed by the UK Digital Curation Centre (DCC).
+Further tools are: DMPOnline was developed by the UK Digital Curation Centre (DCC).
 It includes a template for Horizon Europe projects as well as from the main UK funders.
 It also provides short general explanations for every single question.
 DMPOnline and DMPTool are based on the software DMPRoadmap.

 DMPTool is run by the California Digital Library.
 Due to the different funding landscape in the US, the tool is only of limited use for German/European projects.
 One advantage is that DMPTool provides DMP examples on the website.
 It can be used without using the tool.